South America 10-Day Itinerary

 Day 5-6 - El Calafate (Argentinian Patagonia)

-You are a 5-hour bus and border crossing away from Argentina and the town of El Calafate.
+Time to cross the border into Argentina and to the town of El Calafate.

 Take an early morning bus from Puerto Natales so you arrive early afternoon.
-From here you can visit Parque Nacional Los Glaciares and the epic Puerto Morena Glacier.
+From here you can visit Parque Nacional Los Glaciares and the epic Perito Moreno Glacier.

-From El Chatlen you have your pick of hikes from single day to multi-day options that take you to some of the best sights in Patagonia.
+From El Chalten, you have your pick of hikes take you to some of the best sights in Patagonia.

 One of the most iconic single day hikes in Argentine Patagonia, is the Laguna de los Tres hike, popular for the sublime panoramic views it offers of Glaciar de Los Tres and Mount Fitz Roy.